TILOS-AI-Institute/MacroPlacement/SPNR/designs/ariane/README.md

 ### **Using Cadence Genus and Innovus:**
 All the required scripts are available in the *./scripts/cadence/* directory.
 **Synthesis:** run_genus.tcl contains the setup for synthesis using Genus.
-It reads the .sv files based on the list in *./scripts/cadence/rtl_list.tcl* (changing the order of the file may cause errors in the run.).
+It reads the .sv files based on the list in *./scripts/cadence/rtl_list.tcl* (changing the order of the file may cause errors).
 The timing constraints are provided in *./scripts/constrains/ariane.sdc* file.
 To launch the synthesis run please use the below command
 ```
 genus -overwrite -log log/genus.log -no_gui -files run_genus.tcl
 ```
-We also generated synthesized netlist using Synopsys Design compiler.
-This netlist is avaialbe in *./netlist/* directory.
+We also generated synthesized netlist and this is avaialbe in *./netlist/* directory.

 **P\&R:** run_innovus.tcl contains the setup for the P&R run using Innvous.
 It reads the netlist provided in *./netlist/* directory.
 To launch the P\&R run please use the below command.
 ```
 innovus -64 -init run_invs.tcl -log log/run.log
 ```
 Innovus required a configuration file to run the macro placement flow.
-We use *proto_design -constraints mp_config.tcl* command to run the macro placement flow.
+For this we use *proto_design -constraints mp_config.tcl* command.
 The configuration file *mp_config.tcl* is available in the *./scripts/cadence/* directory.
 Some details of the configuration files are given below
 1. Provide the memory hierarchy name under the **SEED** section.
-If you do not provide the memory hierarchy here, then the macro placement rule related to that memory may be overlooked.
+If you do not provide the memory hierarchy here, then the macro placement constraints (e.g., cell orientation, spacing, etc.) related to that memory may be overlooked.
 2. For each macro, valid orientation, and spacing rules can be provided under the **MACRO** section.
 For example, we set valid macro orientation as *R0* for our run, horizontal spacing as *10um*, and vertical spacing as *5um*.
 Also, when you provide the cell name (ref name, not instance name) add the *isCell=true* option.

 Below is the screenshot of the Ariane SP\&R database with 136 memory macros using Cadence flow.